kupferlauncher/kupfer/Documentation/Contributing.rst

 Care must be taken with all input and output text and its encoding!
 Internally, kupfer must use ``str`` for all internal text.
-The module ``kupfer.kupferstring`` has functions for the most important text conversions.
+The module ``kupfer.support.kupferstring`` has functions for the most important text conversions.

 A resource for unicode in Python: